gustavo30rocha/simple-rag/README.md

 ```

 This will:
-- Load all PDF and Markdown files from the `data/` directory (recursively)
+- Load all PDF and Markdown files from the `data/` directory
-- Split documents into chunks (1000 characters with 30 character overlap)
+- Split documents into chunks (1000 characters with 150 character overlap)
 - Generate embeddings using BAAI/bge-small-en-v1.5
-- Store everything in ChromaDB with cosine similarity indexing
+- Store everything in ChromaDB
 - Only add new documents if the database already exists (incremental updates)

 ### 3. Query Your Documents